PhilippBronner/Molecular-dynamics-simulation/README.md

 The project consists of several parts. :

-- Cut selection in the Monte Carlo (MC) data, to separate the different particle types
-- Test of the selected cuts on the cummulative MC data.
-- t- and s- channel seperation for the electrons
-- Calculation of the total cross section of for the Z-boson, $ e^+e^- -> f \bar{f} $, for resulting in electrons, muons, tauons or hadronic particles.
-- Evaluations following from the crossestion, depending on the energy and fitted with a Breit-Wegner function.
+- Initialization of the melecular setup on a 3D grid
-- Tests on the forward-backward asymmetry and $\sin^2(\theta_\text{W})$ in muon final states
-- Tests on the lepton universality.
+- Equilibarion of the initial particles until the equilibrium constellation of a water droplet is reached.
+- The stable droplet envolves over a period of time and the trajectory is stored
+- Analysis: The collected data can be used to determine material parameters and functions as the radial-distribution function.
+- Visualization: The created "trajectroy.dump" files can be visulaized with programms as "OVITO".

 ## Installing Python